truemagic-coder/sapien/README.md

 # Sapien – Long Term Memory for AI

-Sapien is a lightweight Python client that lets you:
+Sapien is a lightweight temporal knowledge graph library that lets you:

 * Persist chat messages (or any event) in **MongoDB**.
 * Compute dense embeddings with **sentence‑transformers**.